 Music and dance are still popular TikTok themes and are at the heart of most TikTok challenges.

-However, in 2021, users enjoy a wider variety of themes than ever before, including environmentalism, social justice, cooking, pets, fitness, and health care.
+However, in 2022, users enjoy a wider variety of themes than ever before, including entertainment, pets, sports, gaming, pop culture, fashion & beauty, cooking, and fitness.

 From farmers to military personnel and celebrity dancers, everyone seems to love ”spreading the joy” with their own version of TikTok videos.

-The best type of content brands can post on the platform is creative, unique, ideas that reflect current trends.
+The best type of videos brands can post on the platform is creative, unique, and entertaining content that reflect current trends.

 Why Does TikTok Matter to Marketers?